What You Need To Know As A First Time Visitor

 History: H. Clay Earles built Martinsville Speedway in 1947 as a dirt track before the formation of NASCAR.
 For more history of the track click HERE.

-Tickets: Tickets for the First Data 500 are on sale NOW.
-Friday and Saturday are general admission events and Sunday is reserved seating.
+Tickets: Tickets for the NASCAR Cup Series Night Race are on sale NOW.
+Friday are general admission events and Saturday is reserved seating.